Want to Lose Weight? You Need to Try a Low Carb Diet. Here’s WhyArticle posted in: Nutrition

-If you’re on the South Beach Diet, you probably already know that low carb diets work.
+If you’re following the South Beach Diet, you probably already know that low carb diets work.
 If not, however—and you’ve heard mixed reviews—here’s the bottom line: Studies show that low carb diets are just as effective, if not more so, than low-fat diets when it comes to weight loss.

 Here are few examples: In a 2014 Tulane University study, participants following a low carb diet not only lost more weight and fat mass than their peers on a low-fat diet, but they saw greater improvements to cholesterol in regards to HDL and triglyceride levels.
 Similar results were recorded in a 2015 study published in PLOS ONE.